Nuhašše

-Nuhašše (^{kur}nu-ḫa-áš-še; ^{kur}nu-ḫa-še^{ki}), was a region in northwestern Syria that flourished in the 2nd millennium BC.
+Nuhašše (Akkadian: ^{kur}nu-ḫa-áš-še; ^{kur}nu-ḫa-še^{ki}) or Nuġasse (Ugaritic: 𐎐𐎙𐎘, nġṯ; Egyptian: n-g-ś) was a region in northwestern Syria that flourished in the 2nd millennium BC.
 It was east of the Orontes River bordering Aleppo (northwest) and Qatna (south).
 It was a petty kingdom or federacy of principalities probably under a high king.
 Tell Khan Sheykhun has tenatively been identified as ^{kur}nu-ḫa-še^{ki}.

 Name, borders and society

 The Semitic name "Nuhašše" means "rich, prosperous".
 Nuhašše stretched from the Euphrates valley in the east to the Orontes valley in the west between Hamath in the south and Aleppo in the north; it did not include Ebla and it was separated from the Euphrates river by Emar and Ashtata.
 In the west, it reached the Orontes river only if it included the region of Niya which is debated.
 The main city was named Ugulzat (possibly modern Khan Shaykhun).
 Hittite texts mention the "Kings of Nuhašše", indicating that the region consisted of a number of petty kingdoms that might have formed a confederacy; one of the monarchs took the role of primus inter pares (first among equals), and resided in Ugulzat.

 The majority of the population in the second half of the second millennium BC was West-Semitic, while the ruling classes were Hurrians.
 The diplomatic language used in the region was a Hurrianized form of Akkadian as Hurrian traits appear in every Akkadian sentence in tablets written in Nuhašše; the Hurrian elements comprise around one fifth of each sentence.
 The coronation of a king included anointing; a common practice in Bronze Age monarchies of Western Asia.